pickledish/heal/README.md

 The game is very simple, since making it intricate or particularly engaging wasn't really the point of the project.
 Once the server is running, you can log in by using `telnet 127.0.0.1 6666`, which should give you a shell for the game, and then make a new player for yourself using `signup $name` with `$name` being your character (no spaces).

 Then, you can submit a heal command as `$name heal $target $amount`, with $target being the name of the person you'd like to heal, and $amount being some integer (higher numbers means more healing, and there's no downside -- not a very balanced game).
 Or, you can spend your time damaging the boss, by typing `$name damage $amount`, in a similar way.
+Balance is important, since the boss does a damaging "stomp" every 10 seconds.
 You can also heal the boss, Charlie, but it's not recommended.

 Note, the game isn't very robust, because I wanted to spend more time getting the message-passing and supervision protocols right.
-This means that some simple things, like players "dying" once they reach 0 health or ____, aren't implemented.
+This means that some simple things, like having multiple "healing" moves of varying power or players "dying" once they reach 0 health, aren't implemented.

 ### Testing